 An infrared sauna is a unique type of sauna that uses advanced, infrared technology to heat the body.
 A traditional sauna, on the other hand, uses a single heat source to heat the air, rather than the user directly.

 Infrared saunas operate at a lower temperature than a regular sauna, and they offer additional benefits that these saunas don’t.
 They encourage deeper sweating and more intense detoxification.
-This means you may experience health benefits and results sooner than you would if you were relying on a traditional sauna.
+This means you may experience detox sauna benefits and results sooner than you would if you were relying on a traditional sauna.